A quality sales organization is build on retention and a quality sales team structure.

 You know what’s more important than conveying and selling value?
 Delivering it.
 Customer service is a required commitment, not a nice-to-have.
 After the deals are closed, customer success reps swoop in to handle account onboarding and support.
-Their main goal is to increase the lifetime value (LTV) for each customer, which includes upselling and re-evaluating contracts.
+Their main goal is to increase the customer lifetime value (CLV) for each customer, which includes upselling and re-evaluating contracts.

-During the onboarding process, which 62% of customer success reps are solely responsible for, custom frameworks of product features are built for new customers.
+During the onboarding process, which customer success reps are solely responsible for, custom frameworks of product features are built for new customers.
 Starting from the pre-sales stage, customer success reps already have knowledge of customer needs, making the onboarding journey much smoother.